swcarpentry/swc-releases/README.md

 - use `python3 rel.py 1 --version 2017.02` to generate a template ini file from the latest version
 - cp `auto.ini 2017.02.ini` (you might edit this file or the generator code if you need fine tuning)

-Fully semi-automated with the following steps:
+Fully semi-automated with the following steps (create the branches, build and zenodo):

 - use `python3 rel.py A B ...`, where `B` is your .ini file, and `A` will take the values
     - `2` will clone the repositories, you can pass a git depth with `--depth` to make the clone faster/smaller